JacksonBates/blog/_posts/2020-11-4-solo-dev-code-quality.md

 ### Efficiency

 More experienced developers (or simply those with a knack for this kind of thing) can find opportunities for efficiencies in your code.
-One the one hand, they may recognise that your nested loops can be simplified with a nicer O(log n) solution that improves the resource usage of your code.
+On the one hand, they may recognise that your nested loops can be simplified with a nicer O(log n) solution that improves the resource usage of your code.
 On the other hand, they may spot an opportunity to refactor and modularize your code to cut down on repetition.

 ### Best Practices / 'Code smells'